microsoft/AzureTrailblazerAcademy/month6/labs/lab_intelligent_bot/README.md

     ![An example of the LUIS call JSON result is displayed.](images/2019-11-24-11-14-17.png "Sample LUIS Response")

-27. Go back to the **luis-api-namespace** screen.
-Capture three LUIS values and add them to the Azure Function application settings.
+27. Go back to the **luis-api-namespace** screen and capture these 3 LUIS values:

     ```text
     LuisPredictionKey